3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 - Did I just hack Craigslist?
 - What happens if I refresh the page?
 - What am we actually changing - the HTML or the DOM?

+## Differentation between HTML and DOM

+* _HTML_: the language we use to create an HTML Web Page / Document
+* _DOM_: the Document Object Model, i.e. the in-memory representation of the HTML page created when the browser _renders_ the HTML document.

+Note that the _DOM_ can be _manipulated_ via _JavaScript_ code.

 ### What is HTML?